TehMuffinMoo/ibPS/docs/NIOS/Profiles/Switch-NIOSConnectionProfile.md

 ## DESCRIPTION
 Connection profiles provide a convenient way of saving connection details to local or federated NIOS Grids, with the ability to quickly switch between them.

+New connection profiles can be created using [`New-NIOSConnectionProfile`](https://ibps.readthedocs.io/en/latest/NIOS/Profiles/New-NIOSConnectionProfile/).

 ## EXAMPLES

 ### EXAMPLE 1